We’re committed to guiding you through the Admissions process to make it as seamless as possible.

 - Once classes are completed, students take a comprehensive exam, based on questions created by the professors of each class they have taken.

-DW 201- What We Believe: The Creed Get inspired and advance your learning with an 8-week fall course, The Creed, from The Institute for Catholic Studies (Deeper […]
+DW 301- Mary: Mother of God Get inspired and advance your learning with an 8-week fall course, Mary: Mother of God, from The Institute for Catholic Studies […]

 We here at the Institute are committed to equipping the next generation of teachers and evangelists to spread the gospel of Jesus Christ and supporting those already […]